Six of the Best Sydney Pizza Experiences for Kids

-Mad Pizza e Bar in Darlinghurst, Potts Point, Surry Hills, Bondi Beach and Newtown not only have $7.50 pizza or spaghetti bolognaise for kids every day but can also host a Make Your Own Pizza party for groups of ten or more children at just $15 per child.
+Mad Pizza e Bar in Darlinghurst, Potts Point, Surry Hills, Bondi Beach and Newtown not only have $10 pizza or spaghetti bolognaise for kids every day but can also host a Make Your Own Pizza party for groups of ten or more children at just $15 per child.
 That’s one of the cheapest kids’ party ideas we’ve seen!
-Criniti’s at Castle Hill, Darling Harbour, Woolloomooloo and Manly also offer a 1.5 hour pizza making party (above) for a minimum of 8 kids at $39 a head.
-This includes decorations, party bags, gelato cake and more.
-For everyday dining they have pizza by the metre, and an extensive kids' menu.
+Casa Ristorante Italiano at Darling Harbour offer kids birthday parties with pizza making with a host, your kids will be taken through the whole messy process from mixing, making and kneading the dough to pizza acrobatics and entertainment (pic above).

 3. Pizza With Play

 If your kids just won’t sit still at a restaurant, there's no need to give up on going out for a nice meal when there's Vinnie’s Pizzeria at the Coogee Pavilion.
-There's a large play area for the kids to keep busy, while you sit back, relax, and enjoy one of their woodfired pizzas...get there at happy hour for $15 Pizzas and $7 Pints.
-The kids menu offers five kinds of pizzas, wholesome smoothies, and standard kids menu items, like the good old toastie for fussy eaters.
+There's a large play area for the kids to keep busy, while you sit back, relax, and enjoy one of their woodfired pizzas...they do $12.50 kids pizzas including five kinds of pizzas, wholesome smoothies, and standard kids menu items, like the good old toastie for fussy eaters.

 If you like your pizza with a side of burnin’ love, then Elvis Pizza (above) in Rushcutters Bay comes alive on Friday and Saturday nights with their dinner and a show package including an Elvis cabaret.
 The show doesn’t finish until about 10:30pm and they don’t take kids under 4, so this one is better for families with older kids.
 They also offer kids pizza parties, Elvis included!